Services for children in care provide information, advice and support to children, young people and their parents / carers.

 How do I do that?

 - Telephone the Beeline on 0800 028 8228, which is a freephone telephone service.
-It is answered personally through the working day, and if you ring outside office hours you can leave a message.
+It is answered personally through the working day.
+If you ring outside office hours you can leave a message.

 - Fill in a complaint form and send it to the address on the form.